java9-modularity/gradle-modules-plugin/README.md

 In the following example we test a module `greeter.provider`, which provides a service implementation of type `Greeter`.
 The `Greeter` type is provided by yet another module `greeter.api`.

-The test module would typically be named something similar to the the module it's testing, e.g. `greeter.provider.test`.
+The test module would typically be named something similar to the module it's testing, e.g. `greeter.provider.test`.
 In `src/main/java` it has some code that looks like code that you would normally write to use the module that's being tested.
 For example, we do a service lookup.